logicuniverse/manifesto/README.md

 - **Explicit Interconnect:** The architect is responsible for connecting the projected boundary ports (the "Nerves").
 Since these are standard +X/+Y interfaces, the underlying transport—whether it is **gRPC, TCP/IP, PCIe, or a Key-Value Store**—is a detail of the execution environment, not the logic.
 - **Ghost-Nets:** Despite being fragmented across space or interrupted across time, the system maintains its **Unity**.
 Net IDs remain logically identical across slices, ensuring that the **"Total Existence"** of the logic fabric is preserved.
-- **Deterministic Reconstruction:** Because the Net IDs are preserved, any failure in a distributed slice can be perfectly reconstructed in a local debugger by "re-weaving" the slices back into a single Logic-IR.
+- **Deterministic Reconstruction:** Because the Net IDs are preserved, any failure in a distributed slice can be perfectly reconstructed in a local debugger by "re-weaving" the slices back into a single LogicIR.

 **The Pipeline is the Scalpel (slicing the axes).
 The Projected Port is the Nerve (the boundary).
 The Architect is the Weaver (connecting reality).**